 Brig.
 Gen. Harrell received an ROTC Pre-Health Profession Scholarship, commissioning from the University of South Florida.
 His doctorate in medicine was conferred from the University of South Florida College of Medicine.
 He completed a residency in Internal Medicine at Wright-Patterson Air Force Base, Ohio, followed by a sponsored fellowship in cardiology/electrophysiology at the University of Colorado Health Sciences Center in Denver.

 Brig.
-Gen. Harrell has commanded a squadron, a DoD/VA Hospital and an Air Force Medical Center.
-Previously, he served as the Commander of Air Force Medical Readiness Agency, Defense Health Headquarters, Deputy Director of Medical Operations for the Air Force Medical Service, Deputy Director of Medical Services at the Air Force Medical Operations Agency, the sub-unified Alaskan Command Surgeon at Joint Base Elmendorf-Richardson, Alaska, and the Command Surgeon for Air Education and Training Command.
+Gen. Harrell has commanded a squadron, a DoD/VA hospital and an Air Force Medical Center.
+Previously, he served as the Commander of Air Force Medical Readiness Agency, Defense Health Headquarters, Deputy Director of Medical Operations for the Air Force Medical Service; Deputy Director of Medical Services at the Air Force Medical Operations Agency; the sub-uniﬁed Alaskan Command Surgeon at Joint Base Elmendorf-Richardson, Alaska; and the Command Surgeon for Air Education and Training Command.
 Clinically, he has been both a Department Chief and the Chief of Medical Services.
-Additionally, he conducted aerospace cardiology research for the United States Air Force School of Aerospace Medicine, subsequently serving as the first Chief of the Medical Flight Screening Branch, followed by a tour as the Chief of Aeromedical Services.
+Additionally, he conducted aerospace cardiology research for the United States Air Force School of Aerospace Medicine, subsequently serving as the ﬁrst Chief of the Medical Flight Screening Branch, followed by a tour as the Chief of Aeromedical Services.
 He holds a Master of Strategic Studies with academic distinction from the Air War College and is a board- certiﬁed Cardiologist and Physician Executive.
 He is a Fellow in American College of Cardiology.
 Brig.
 Gen. Harrell is also a Chief Flight Surgeon with experience in a variety of aircraft required to execute the United States Air Force’s combatant and humanitarian relief missions.

 1988 Bachelor of Science, Biology, cum laude, University of South Florida, Tampa